-The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
-Note that whilst on reserve forces service leave the employee and the Ministry of

-Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).
+The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during reserve forces service leave is not pensionable.
+While a member is on reserve forces service leave, the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).